NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 As explained above, CartPole is a rather simple environment and solving it using multiple cores on a single node feels like an overkill, let alone multiple nodes!
 However, it is a good example for giving you the heads up regarding RL on Eagle.

-Running experiments on multiple nodes is more convenient using a batch script instead an interactive node which you will submit then as `sbatch <name_of_your_batch_script>`.
+Running experiments on multiple nodes is more convenient when using a batch script instead of an interactive node, which you will submit as `sbatch <name_of_your_batch_script>`.
+The results will be exported in an `*.out` file, you can access the file during training with the `tail -f` command.
+Otherwise, after training is over, you can open it using a standard text editor (e.g. `nano`).
 This tutorial will give you the basic parts of the batch script file.
 You can find the complete script [here](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/multi_node_trainer.sh).

 You begin by defining some basic `SBATCH` options, including the desired training time, number of nodes, tasks per node, etc.